 To designate the end of his journey, Yu now represents the World Arcana.
 Everything he accomplished with the rest of the Investigation Team is a resounding success, and he now fully understands our reality.
 In doing so, his Persona’s ultimate power is allowed to manifest.
 To counteract Izanami’s Thousand Curses, Yu removes his glasses and responds with Myriad Truths.
 With this gesture, Yu to cuts through the fog of deception surrounding all of humankind using his own power, allowing others to follow his lead.
 Upon defeat, the goddess congratulates the Investigation Team for their triumph and removes the fog, vowing to allow humankind to grow without her assistance.
 Now that the mastermind indirectly behind this murder mystery has been confronted, the Midnight Channel turns into a beautiful world.
 Teddie returns to this land, thanking Yu for restoring it to its rightful form.
 A little bit later, Yu boards a train to leave Inaba.
 His friends see him off as he departs from the small town.

 Shin Megami Tensei games are known for having plots featuring grey morality usually bordering on black, so this ending could be seen as the ultimate curveball for longtime players of the series.
 While it could still be considered somewhat bittersweet, the fact of the matter is that Yu and his friends are still alive, the mystery has been solved, and Izanami decides to leave humankind in peace.
 Not only that, but most of the antagonistic forces were mentally unstable as opposed to outright evil.
-Adachi could be seen as the sole exception, and while giving Yu the clue he needed to find Izanami doesn’t redeem him, it demonstrates that even after displaying his true self, there is still a little more to his character than he is willing to admit out load.
+Adachi could be seen as the sole exception, and while giving Yu the clue he needed to find Izanami doesn’t redeem him, it demonstrates that even after displaying his true self, there is still a little more to his character than he is willing to admit out loud.
 All in all, the writers handled the story’s sense of morality in a very mature manner.
 It doesn’t pull any punches when it comes to assessing humankind’s flaws, yet acknowledges they have enough redeeming qualities that they can rise above their vices and better themselves if they try.

 Finally, even if I do have a problem with the idea of actively preventing the game from ending, it also has one positive impact on the experience as a whole.
 Because of the series’ reputation, anyone approaching the final act would naturally expect something bad to happen to Yu or his friends.
 Perhaps Izanami would be proven right.
 Maybe Adachi would break out of jail and flee the country.
 It could even have ended with Yu sacrificing his life for the sake of humankind.
 In a clear defiance of what a savvy audience member was anticipating, Yu is allowed to walk away from this story better off for it.
 In turn, having to jump through many hoops to get this far makes watching the final sequences that much more satisfying.